oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 The cons:

 - They take time to write in a generic fashion
 - Technological rules rust easily.
-Technologies and techniques change often, so you must be on the lookout for the new and better approaches and continually update these.​
+Technologies and techniques change often, so you must be on the lookout for the new and better approaches and continually update these.
 - They have errors as they are written by imperfect people.
 - People will sometimes follow an inappropriate rule.
 A set of rules can never predict every path, so  cases can and will appear that the standards fail to cater for.

 **So standards should always help the critical thinking process, never replace it**

 If you think something can be done better or the standard is simply out of date, you should improve the standard.
-This is best done as a team effort​ with everyone making little changes often.
+This is best done as a team effort with everyone making little changes often.
 Whenever you come across a standard which needs updating or improving you have four options:

 1. Ignore it and hope someone fixes it (this is punishable by being sat on by a wild hippo);
 2. Fix it yourself straight away (preferred);
 3. Fix it yourself later ([send yourself an email](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=5c16d531-007d-49ef-8acc-b26596e13e84));
 4. Ask someone else to fix it (following the   [change "x" to "y"](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=172019d0-82fc-4d7b-9d91-ded321714309) rule)

- ​
 For any page on our sites, you can click the 'Feedback to SSW' link at the footer.